JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 ## Garbage collection and reference counting

 Objective-C and Swift use reference counting.
-Kotlin/Native has its own garbage collection too.
+Kotlin/Native has its own [garbage collector](native-memory-manager.md#garbage-collector) too.
 Kotlin/Native garbage collection is integrated with Objective-C/Swift reference counting.

 Unused Kotlin objects are automatically removed.
 You don't need to use anything special to control the lifetime of Kotlin/Native instances from Swift or Objective-C.